The age of Aquarius

 Cabaret was sweeping the country and the people of the town decided they wanted a slice of the Las Vegas glitz in the shadow of the Crooked Spire.

-Though there town’s Working Men’s Clubs offered entertainment and bingo a plenty, they could never compete with the Aquarius.
+Though there town’s Working Men’s Clubs offered entertainment and bingo aplenty, they could never compete with the Aquarius.

-Nobody was in the thick of the action more than Aquarius compere and all round showman, Chesterfield’s own Bernie Clifton.
+Nobody was in the thick of the action more than Aquarius compere and all-round showman, Chesterfield’s own Bernie Clifton.

-His career was on vertical trajectory in the seventies and much of it was played out on home turf.
+His career was on a vertical trajectory in the seventies and much of it was played out on home turf.

 “In 1973 I was already doing quite well on the cabaret circuit and I used to compere at Batley Variety Club and I used to sing a lot.
 But then something happened to my voice and I turned into a monotone.
 It was something to do with the nodules on my vocal chords and I had to stop work.
 It happened at a time that Eddie Buchanan, who had been compere at the Fiesta, had just left.
 It was like fate as I just fell into the job and I lived 100 yards away from the stage door.
-I used to leave my house, walk through the neighbour’s garden and I was in the Aquarius carpark.
+I used to leave my house, walk through the neighbour’s garden and I was in the Aquarius car park.
 I had to rest my voice for three months and I worked at the Aquarius through the summer of 1973.
 But as a result of that, John Williamson the Aquarius owner, offered me the job of booking the acts.
 I used to work above the Blue Bell pub which used to be Punchbowl Entertainments.
 I was in the office all day on the phone to the London agents.
 I’d then go home, have my tea and it would be down to the Aquarius.
 I did that for about nine months.

 “I remember booking Cannon and Ball, it was £300.
-They turned up for the band call on the Sunday afternoon and were horrified to find they were topping the bill.
+They turned up for the band call on a Sunday afternoon and were horrified to find they were topping the bill.
 They were quaking in their boot and they said they’d never topped a bill before.
 They said ‘we’re a support act’.
 We took a chance because we knew how popular they were.
 They ended up topping the bill and went down a storm.”

 It’s fair to say they never looked back after that!